The Newton polygon of a planar singular curve and its subdivision

 \begin{ex} Let $\FF$ be an arbitrary (possibly finite) field.
-An example of a valuation field is the field $\FF \{\{t\}\}$ of generalised Puiseux series. \end{ex} Namely, where $t$ is a formal variable and $I$ is a well-ordered set, i.e., each of its nonempty subsets has a least element.
-Now $\val: \KK \to \TT$ is defined by the rule Different constructions of Puiseux series and their properties are listed in the article \cite{puiseux}.
+An example of a valuation field is the field $\FF \{\{t\}\}$ of generalized Puiseux series.
+Namely, where $t$ is a formal variable and $I$ is a well-ordered set, i.e., each of its nonempty subsets has a least element.
+The valuation map $\val: \KK \to \TT$ is defined by the rule \end{ex}